 - Logs from each computer involved

 Remember that you and only you are ultimately responsible for all the usage of your computer and computing account.
 Protect yourself and NC State by understanding and following safe computing guidelines.

 See NC State’s Antivirus Software Requirements.

 Data Management Framework

 These are great questions and you can answer them easily using the Data Management Framework.
-Click the following link to assess the sensitivity level of your data and to secure it accordingly from risks, which may include, but are not limited to, unauthorized destruction, modification, disclosure, access, use and removal.
+Click the following link to assess the sensitivity level of your data and to secure it accordingly from risks, which may include but are not limited to unauthorized data destruction, modification, disclosure, access, use, and removal.

 Mobile Device Security